fakenos/fakenos/README.md

 testing, often testing done using physical or virtual instances of network appliances running certain version of Network Operating System (NOS).
-That approach, while gives best integration results, in many cases carries a lot of overhead to setup, run and tear down and putting significant burden on compute and storage resource utilization.
+That approach, while gives best integration results, in many cases carries a lot of overhead to setup, run and tear down as well as putting significant burden on compute and storage resource utilization.

-Other approach is to mock underlying libraries methods to full applications under testing into believing that it is getting output from real devices.
+Other approach is to mock underlying libraries methods to fool applications under testing into believing that it is getting output from real devices.
 That approach works very well for unit testing, but fails to simulate such aspects as connection establishment and handling.

 FakeNOS positions itself somewhere in the middle between full integration testing and testing that mocks device interactions.
-FakeNOS allows to create NOS plugins to produce varieties of output to test your applications together with running servers to establish connections.
+FakeNOS allows to create NOS plugins to produce pre-defined output to test applications behavior while running servers to establish connections with.

 ## What?

 FakeNOS can:

-- Run thousands of servers to stress test your applications
+- Run thousands of servers to stress test applications
 - Simulate Network Operating Systems Command Line Interface (CLI) interactions
-- Provides high-level API to create custom NOS plugins to suite your needs
+- Provide high-level API to create custom NOS plugins
 - Run in docker container to simplify integration with your infrastructure
 - Make use of FakeNOS CLI tool for quick run and prototype simulations
 - Works on Windows, MAC and Linux under major Python version